microsoft/BotFramework-WebChat/HOOKS.md

 This function will return a map of last typing time of all participants.
 The time is based on client clock.

+This property is computed on every incoming activity.

 ## `useLocalize`

 ```js